danbev/learning-knative/README.md

 #### Virtual Extended Local Area Network (VXLAN)
 VLANs are limited to 4094 VLANs but VXLANS allow for more which might be required in a cloud environment.
-Is supported by the linux kernel.
+Is supported by the linux kernel and is a network tunnel.
+VXLAN tunnels layer 2 frames inside of UDP datagrams.
+This means that containers that are part of the same virtual local area network are on the same l2 network, but infact they are separated.

 #### Macvlan
 Macvlan provides MAC hardware addresses to each container allowing them to become